Marcellous Curtis

 Marcellous Curtis is an author whose work centers on one foundational truth:

-Across five interconnected books - Enlightened, Awake, and Alive, Thy Kingdom Come, Thy Will Be Done, It Was Written, Fragments of God, and The Fulfillment Generation - Curtis presents a message rooted in divine authorship, remembrance, and fulfillment.
+Across five interconnected books—Enlightened, Awake, and Alive, Thy Kingdom Come, Thy Will Be Done, It Was Written, Fragments of God, and The Fulfillment Generation—Marcellous Curtis presents a message rooted in divine authorship, remembrance, fulfillment, and return.

-His writing brings together sacred witnesses from the Bible, the Qur’an, the Book of Mormon, and early Christian writings associated with the Nag Hammadi collection - not to flatten traditions into sameness, but to reveal the shared questions humanity has always carried:
+His writing draws on sacred witnesses from the Bible, the Qur’an, the Book of Mormon, and early Christian writings associated with the Nag Hammadi collection - not to reduce them into sameness, but to illuminate the enduring questions humanity has always carried:

 At the center of this work is a single claim: